Arab–Byzantine wars: Background

+History

-Muslim conquests, 629–718
+Arab conquests, 629–718

-Sham region was just the start of Arab expansion.
+Territorial extent of the Arab conquests:

-According to Muslim biographies, Muhammed, having received intelligence that Byzantine forces were concentrating in northern Arabia with intentions of invading Arabia, led a Muslim army north to Tabuk in present-day northwestern Saudi Arabia, with the intention of pre-emptively engaging the Byzantine army, however, the Byzantine army had retreated beforehand.
+According to Muslim biographies, Muhammad, having received intelligence that Byzantine forces were concentrating in northern Arabia with intentions of invading Arabia, led a Muslim army north to Tabuk in present-day northwestern Saudi Arabia, with the intention of pre-emptively engaging the Byzantine army, however, the Byzantine army had retreated beforehand.
 Though it was not a battle in the typical sense, nevertheless the event represented the first Arab encounter against the Byzantines.
 It did not, however, lead immediately to a military confrontation.

 There is no contemporary Byzantine account of the Tabuk expedition, and many of the details come from much later Muslim sources.
 It has been argued that there is in one Byzantine source possibly referencing the Battle of Mu´tah traditionally dated 629, but this is not certain.
 The first engagements may have started as conflicts with the Arab client states of the Byzantine and Sassanid empires: the Ghassanids and the Lakhmids of Al-Hirah.
-In any case, Muslim Arabs after 634 certainly pursued a full-blown offensive against both empires, resulting in the conquest of the Levant, Egypt and Persia for Islam.
+In any case, Muslim Arabs after 634 certainly pursued a full-blown offensive against both empires, resulting in the conquest of Syria, Egypt and Persia for Islam.
 The most successful Arab generals were Khalid ibn al-Walid and 'Amr ibn al-'As.

 Arab conquest of Roman Syria: 634–638

 Topographical and strategic map of the Battle of Yarmouk (636 CE), depicting key locations, Roman and Muslim troop positions, roads, rivers, and terrain features.
 Based on historical sources, including Syvänne (2019), Kaegi (1992), and GIS data.

 In the Levant, the invading Rashidun army were engaged by a Byzantine army composed of imperial troops as well as local levies.
 (Note: The Empire's levies included Christian Armenians, Arab Ghassanids, Mardaites, Slavs, and Rus'.)
 According to Islamic historians, Monophysites and Jews throughout Syria welcomed the Arabs as liberators, as they were discontented with the rule of the Byzantines.
 (Note: Politico-religious events (such as the outbreak of Monothelitism, which disappointed both the Monophysites and the Chalcedonians) had sharpened the differences between the Byzantines and the Syrians.
 Also the high taxes, the power of the landowners over the peasants and the participation in the long and exhaustive wars with the Persians were some of the reasons why the Syrians welcomed the change.)

-The Roman Emperor Heraclius had fallen ill and was unable to personally lead his armies to resist the Arab conquests of Syria and Roman Paelestina in 634.
-In a battle fought near Ajnadayn in the summer of 634, the Rashidun Caliphate army achieved a decisive victory.
+The Roman Emperor Heraclius had fallen ill and was unable to personally lead his armies to resist the Arab conquests of Syria and Roman Palestine in 634.
+In a battle fought near Ajnadayn in the summer of 634, the Rashidun army achieved a decisive victory.
 After their victory at the Fahl, Muslim forces conquered Damascus in 634 under the command of Khalid ibn al-Walid.
 The Byzantine response involved the collection and dispatch of the maximum number of available troops under major commanders, including Theodore Trithyrius and the Armenian general Vahan, to eject the Muslims from their newly won territories.